Nakhon Pathom United F.C.: Sukkoki years and resurgence (2017–2022)

 After the club relegation to Thai League 4, Thongchai Sukkoki was hired as the club's coach.
 Nakhon Pathom United started again in the Tier 4 league by creating a new team and searching for young players from the initial selection of footballers, with only three players left from the previous season.
 Nakhon Pathom went on to won the 2018 Thai League 4 Western Region.
 In 2019, Thongchai Sukkoki won his second title after winning the 2019 Thai League 3 Lower Region and was promoted to Thai League 2.
 Under Sukkoki's management, the King Tiger play a style of football based on maintaining possession by building from the back, and good as combination play.

 In 2023, Sukkoki led Nakhon Pathom United won 2022–23 Thai League 2 title and the club was promoted to Thai League 1 after a 14-year exile.
 On 8 May 2023, BG Pathum United appointed Sukkoki as the Rabbits' new head coach in the final league game and The Revo Cup 2022-23 final as well as the start of the Thai League 1 next season after being with Nakhon Pathom United for 6 years.

-2023–2025: Back to Thai League 1
+Back to Thai League 1 (2023–2025)

 After Thongchai Sukkoki is appointed as BG Pathum United's head coach, Singaporean Akbar Nawas was hired as the club's head coach on 5 June 2023 ahead of the 2023–24 Thai League 1 season.
 Akbar guided the club to their highest ever recorded win in their history for second time in one season with both matches coming against Mahajak Samutprakan 7–0 on 5 October 2023 and Thai Spirit 10–0 on 1 November 2023 in the 2023–24 Thai FA Cup.

-2025–present: Relegation to Thai League 2
+Relegation to Thai League 2 (2025–present)

 Nakhon Pathom United was than relegated in the 2024–25 season thus playing their pride in Thai League 2.

+Kit suppliers and shirt sponsors

+List of Nakhon Pathum United partners after their suspended years.